 Which cancers can be treated with brachytherapy?

 Brachytherapy allows an optimal dose and distribution of radiation to be calculated for each individual patient.
-This radiation dose can be delivered directly to the tumor site precisely, efficiently and safely, providing cancer cure rates comparable to surgery and EBRT.
-Furthermore, the precision of brachytherapy minimizes the exposure of surrounding healthy tissues to unnecessary radiation.3 The potential risk of side effects is reduced in comparison with surgery and EBRT.4,5
+This radiation dose can be delivered directly to the tumor site precisely, efficiently and safely, providing cancer cure rates comparable to surgery and EBRT for many types of cancers 8 -10.
+The precision of brachytherapy minimizes the exposure of surrounding healthy tissues to unnecessary radiation.
+In many cases, brachytherapy is combined with external-beam radiation therapy to get the best results 7, 11.

 Brachytherapy also enables higher radiation doses to be given safely in a shorter period of time.
-A course of brachytherapy can typically be completed in 1 to 5 days, compared to many weeks with conventional EBRT.
-Brachytherapy is therefore more time efficient and patient friendly, allowing patients to get back to their everyday life sooner.6,7
+A course of brachytherapy can typically be completed in 1 to 5 sessions, compared to daily treatments for many weeks with conventional EBRT 12.
+Brachytherapy is therefore more time efficient and patient friendly, allowing patients to get back to their everyday life sooner.